IANW-Projects/toolkitICL/README.md

 toolkitICL automatically.
 Otherwise `cmake-gui` can be used on Windows systems to create Visul Studio project files.

+If the CUDA toolkit is detected, CMake will enable CUDA support for power and temperature logging automatically.
+It can also be controlled manually using the 'USENVML' define.

 Examples on how to create the input HDF5 files are provided in the directory [`notebooks`](https://github.com/IANW-Projects/toolkitICL/tree/master/notebooks).